jhnbyrn/951-KLR-PAGES/klr_pi_boost_control_code.md

 Then we check the derivative-based spool assiset term 62h, and if it's 160 or more (that is, 32 above the zero-bias 128), we neutralize our integral term 61h.

-The next section handles clamping 61h, and adjusting 67h which is the slow integral term:
+The next section handles clamping 61h, and adjusting 67h which is the trim term:

 ```
 0xeb0 mov  a,#$BB		;187 (+59 based on 128)